Time difference: GMT - 5.

 There are direct flights to Montego Bay three times per week from London Gatwick with Virgin Atlantic.
 Thomson flies to Montego Bay three or four times per week from London Gatwick, one or two times per week from Birmingham and two or three times per week from Manchester.
 There are further flights with Thomson from London Stansted at certain times of year.
 Flight time to Jamaica is nine to ten hours.

 Visitors to Jamaica can easily get around by taxi or local bus.
 Driving is on the left and roads might be bumpy with few street signs.
+A new highway connects Kingston to Ocho Rios in under 1.5 hours, and to Montego Bay in around 2 hours.

 Jamaica was originally occupied by the Taino tribes who called it ‘Xamayca’, until Christopher Columbus landed on the island in 1494 and seized it for Spain.
 The Spanish enslaved many of the Taino people and also introduced African slaves, but for decades the island remained relatively undeveloped with only small-scale agricultural activity.